What Fabrics and Features Should I Look for in a Front Closure Bra Without Underwire?

 QUICK ANSWER

-The best front closure bra without underwire combines breathable fabric (modal, bamboo, or nylon-spandex), molded seamless cups for support, and a multi-hook front clasp that stays secure all day.
-Wide bands and padded straps distribute weight evenly and prevent rolling or digging.
-Measure your ribcage snugly for band size and your bust at the fullest point for cup size, then check the brand-specific size chart.
+The best front closure bra without underwire combines breathable fabric, molded seamless cups, a secure multi hook front clasp, wide padded straps, and a supportive band.
+Together these features deliver comfort, shape, and support without the pressure of underwire.
+To size one, measure your ribcage snugly for band size and your bust at the fullest point for cup size, then check the brand specific size chart.

 Key Takeaways